-- 3. The BESS is a net consumer of electricity.
-Does the Proponent agree that their proposed BESS must increase the overall NEM cost of electricity when full cost recovery, including replacements, operations, financing, battery life and equipment life degradation, etc, for their BESS is taken into account? - 4.
+- 3. The costs and frequent replacement of BESS components are high.
+Does the Proponent agree that their proposed BESS must increase the overall NEM cost of electricity when full cost recovery, including replacements, etc, for their BESS is taken into account? - 4.
 BESS capacity degradation refers to the reduction in the maximum energy storage capacity of a BESS over time.
 It is primarily caused by factors such as battery ageing, chemical degradation, cycling (charge/discharge), and environmental conditions.
 This means if the BESS is 100MWh at zero and after two years the degradation will be 90% this will bring the BESS capacity to 90MWh.
 For the Proponent's proposed BESS by year 10 the BESS would be expected to be around 76% of original energy capacity.
 This implies not only a significant fall in electricity provided to the NEM by the BESS but also significant falls in BESS revenue.
 Does the degradation rates mean that the revenue from the BESS will continue to fall every year until it is uneconomic?
 Does it mean the BESS will need equivalent price increases each year so as to recover its significant costs and/or need replacing by year 10?
 How will the NEM make up the electricity shortfall that this and other BESS works inevitably cause as they degrade? - 5.
 Renewables projects usually qualify for subsidies or benefits.
 The Proponent has not included any reference to these benefits.
-Does the BESS Project qualify for any subsidies (e.g. RET LSG) or any NSW or Government or assistance (e.g. ARENA loan)?
+Does the BESS Project qualify for any subsidies (e.g. RET) or any NSW or Government or assistance (e.g. ARENA loan)?
 If so, what is the estimated value of the total benefits?
 Will the Proponent be applying for such benefits? - 6.
 The Proponent claims the fire risks in and around the proposed site and of the BESS works are low.
 We strongly disagree.
 The BOULDERCOMBE BESS QLD, which caught fire on 26/9/2023 and was left for days until it burnt itself out.
 Toxic chemically laden smoke forced local residents to seal themselves indoors and they were told to have respiratory medicines close by.
 They were also told that they may be asked by police to evacuate the area.
 The Moorabool-Geelong BESS fire in July 2021 also was left to burn out over 4 days.

 Grass fires can travel very quickly (e.g. 12kms/h) and embers travel over 500 metres ahead of the fire-front causing spot grass fires and building fires.
-Does the Proponent acknowledge that its assessment of the INCREASED fire risks to the local community are substantial and their mitigation proposals are totally inadequate?
-Is the Proponent fully aware that fire-fighting services will not and cannot directly fight solar, wind and BESS fires due to the high risks involved?
+Does the Proponent acknowledge that its assessment of the INCREASED fire risks to the local and township community are substantial and their mitigation proposals are totally inadequate?
+The Proponent fully aware that fire-fighting services will not and cannot directly fight solar, wind and BESS fires due to the high risks involved?
 Does the Proponent understand that toxic smoke from solar, wind turbine and BESS fires not only drives residents indoors for their safety but also the toxic residues will render their tank water and dam water useless?
-Does the Proponent acknowledge the large number of people may require evacuation if more projects like this BESS and solar and wind works are built?
+Does the Proponent acknowledge the whole town may require evacuation plans if more projects like this BESS and the nearby solar and wind works are built (the town has been threatened by grass fires in the past)?